smcmahon42/truman-web-starter/README.md

 ### Installing NVM

 NVM (Node Version Manager) allows you to manage different versions of node.
+You may not need NVM if you’re not setting up projects.

 Install `$ npm install -g nvm`